 Credit card ownership statistics

-To be sure, they're still found in most Americans' wallets.
-In September 2014, the Federal Reserve Bank of Boston published data from its 2011 and 2012 Surveys of Consumer Payment Choice and found that in 2012, 72.1 percent of consumers had at least one credit card.1 Using the 2014 Census Bureau estimate of 232 million adult consumers in the U.S.6, that means there are about 167 million Americans adults with at least one credit card.
+Credit cards are found in most Americans' wallets.
+Multiple studies say about 7 in 10 Americans have at least one credit card.
+Federal Reserve date released in 2014, for example, found 72 percent of consumers had at least one credit card.1 Using the Census Bureau estimate of 235 million adult consumers in the U.S.6, that means there are about 167 million Americans adults with at least one credit card.

 |HOW MANY CARDS DOES THE AVERAGE AMERICAN HAVE?|